Cognitive Behavioural Therapy (CBT) , Psychoanalytic Psychotherapy

 Dorothea is specialized in Clinical and Health Psychology, including Cognitive Behavioral Therapy (CBT).
-Currently she is also specializing in Psychoanalytic Psychotherapy at the Dublin Business School.
-Throughout her career she completed multiple training’s on topics such as sexual identity, traumatic experiences during childhood and adolescence, and couple therapy (Gottman Method, level 1).
+Currently she is also specializing in Psychoanalytic Psychotherapy (Master of Arts).
+Throughout her career she completed multiple training's on topics such as sexual identity, traumatic experiences during childhood and adolescence, and couple therapy (Gottman Method, level 1 and 2).
 Dorothea is a member of the Association of Psychoanalysis and Psychotherapy in Ireland and her work is under constant supervision.

 Dorothea provides therapy in English, German and Italian.
 She works with children (8 years or older), their parents, youths, and adults.